PraveenRajPurak/PraveenRajPurak/README.md

 - 🎮 Hobbies
 - Games: Chess, GTA
 - 🎯 Goals
-- Seeking: Internships in React Native development
+- Seeking: Internships in software development
 <!---
 PraveenRajPurak/PraveenRajPurak is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.